willfurnass/sheffield_hpc/hpc/connecting.rst

   * You must additionally request access to the HPC SSH gateway by emailing `it-servicedesk@sheffield.ac.uk <it-servicedesk@sheffield.ac.uk>`_ including a justification for your request.
   * If the cluster access can be handled via the usage of the SSL VPN without undue effort, your request will not be granted.

-The details for this can be found on the following link :ref:`HPC Gateway Service Details <hpcgateway>`
+For more information see :ref:`HPC Gateway Service Details <hpcgateway>`.